rocky/python-uncompyle6/README.rst

 See Also
 --------

+* https://rocky.github.io/blackhat-asia-2024-additional/all-notes-print.html :  How to Read and Write a High-Level Bytecode Decompiler: ``uncompyle6`` ``decompyle3`` -- BlackHat 2024 Asia (`video <https://www.youtube.com/watch?v=NA77SFncppE>`_.
+A big thanks to the Organizers and Reviewers for letting me speak.
+This kind of thing encourages me to work on projects like this.
 * https://github.com/rocky/python-decompile3 : Much smaller and more modern code, focusing on 3.7 and 3.8.
 Changes in that will get migrated back here.
 * https://code.google.com/archive/p/unpyc3/ : supports Python 3.2 only.
 The above projects use a different decompiling technique than what is used here.
 Currently unmaintained.
 * https://github.com/figment/unpyc3/ : fork of above, but supports Python 3.3 only.
 Includes some fixes like supporting function annotations.
 Currently unmaintained.